 Rape is a particularly odious crime.
 Besides the obvious mental, emotional, and physical damage, it is also sometimes very difficult for the families of the victim to offer the support that is so desperately needed.
 Up to 90% of the victims know their attackers, even if it is only in the most casual of ways.
 It is not unusual for the intimate partner of the victim to react with anger and denial when confronted with the facts of a sexual crime.
 Many rape victims find that they have to pick up the pieces of their shattered lives, but they also have to do it all alone.

 The dogs were happy to see me when I got home, but they soon settled down.
 You can’t hide your mood from a dog, they smell it on you.
 They rested their chins on my knees while I sat on the couch, offering what comfort they could.
 I should have gone to bed, grabbing a few hours of sleep before I had to get up and go back in to work.
-But instead I just sat there, thinking of a woman I couldn’t help, and who I was never going to see again.
+But instead I just sat there while the light faded, thinking of a woman I couldn’t help and who I was never going to see again.

-A cold wind was blowing in from the north.
+A fierce wind was blowing in from the north.
 The rest of the day was dark and cold.

 (The student mentioned above never did call me back.
 I’ll still be here, if she ever changes her mind.)